Assistant Professor and Assistant Director, Library

 “God gave me an opportunity to invest in the next generation by training them to build excellent research skills,” she said.
 “In the corporate world, I learned the value of information and the power of being able to find it.”
 She continues to consult and conduct research for clients whenever she can, knowing the importance of keeping her skills sharp.

 Malcolm’s favorite things about being back on campus are relating to current students and remembering her college years.
 She fondly recalls meeting her future husband just days after arriving on campus.

-Outside of the library, you might find Jane singing in her church choir, hiking or traveling.
+Outside of the library and classroom, you might find Jane hiking, reading or traveling.
 In all she does, she has seen the fruit of committing her ways to the Lord.
 Although her career path has taken her many places, Malcolm is thankful that she was obedient and listened to God, because His plan has given her “the desires of her heart.”